cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 Input: A = [10,20,30], K = 15
 Output: -1
 Explanation:
-In this case it's not possible to get a pair sum less that 15.
+In this case its not possible to get a pair sum less that 15.

 Note: